SVIP: Towards Verifiable Inference of Open-source Large Language Models: Problem Statement

 \subsection{Simple Approaches Do Not Meet All the Criteria}

 Table \ref{tab:naive_approaches} evaluates several straightforward approaches for verifiable LLM inference, as well as our proposed protocol (\textsection\ref{sec:method_all}), against the five criteria.
 All naive approaches fail to satisfy at least one criterion, underscoring the necessity of our method.
 We exclude solutions that involve multiple computing providers (\textit{e.g.}, cross-verifying results across providers) because such approaches significantly increase user costs, making them impractical for widespread adoption. \paragraph{Benchmark Prompt Testing} The user curates a small set of prompt examples from established benchmarks and sends them to the computing provider.
 If the provider's performance significantly deviates from the reported benchmark metrics for the specified model, the user may suspect dishonest behavior.
 However, a malicious provider can easily bypass this method by detecting known benchmark prompts and selectively applying the correct model only for those cases, while using an alternative model for all other prompt queries.
 Additionally, testing such benchmark prompts also increases the user's inference costs. \paragraph{Binary Classifier on Hidden States} The user can request the computing provider to return hidden representations from the LLM used for inference, and train a binary classifier on these representations to verify if they come from the specified model.
 However, a simple attack involves the provider caching hidden representations from the correct model that are unrelated to the user's input.
-The dishonest provider could then use a smaller LLM for inference and return these cached irrelevant representations to deceive the classifier while saving costs.
+The dishonest provider could then use a smaller LLM for inference and return these cached irrelevant representations to deceive the classifier while saving costs. \paragraph{Cross-provider Consistency Check.} Another naive idea is to send the same query to two different providers and flag a provider as suspicious if the responses are not identical.
+However, this strategy is fundamentally unsatisfactory.
+First, it at least doubles the user’s inference cost and therefore scales poorly in realistic workloads.
+Second, even two honest providers running the same specified model need not return identical completions due to sampling stochasticity, implementation details, or hardware differences.
+Moreover, collusion cannot be ruled out, even in decentralized markets.
+Multiple providers may be controlled by the same entity or coordinate with each other, allowing them to return matching outputs without ever using the specified model.